c4arl0s/VIM/README.md

 16. [Change inside brackets](https://github.com/c4arl0s/VIM#16-change-inside-brackets)
 17. [Quickly change a word or line](https://github.com/c4arl0s/VIM#17-quickly-change-a-word-or-line)
 18. [Jump to the place of last Edit]()
+19. [Yank the current line, including the newline character at the end of the new line, yy or Y]

 # 0. [Basics of VIM]()